-The following are photos of vintage bikes currently in my collection and those that have recently sold .
+The following are photos of vintage bikes currently in my collection and a few that have recently sold .
 I hope you enjoy them.
-E-mail comments to email@example.com.
+E-mail comments to firstname.lastname@example.org.

 Our shop generally has over 20 vintage bikes on display, we call it a mini-museum BUT almost all of them are available for sale!
 These are from a private collection and payment for vintage bikes is cash only.

 This is a 76 or 77 not really sure Italian Masi.
 I know there are a bunch of Masi Experts who may be able to let me know.
 This one is available of sale:

 Size Details: Frame is stamped only with a small 59 on BB.
 Actual measurements are: 57cm c-c, 58 c-t (Masi measures to the top of lug, that is where the 59 comes from).
 Top tube 57 c-c.
 Heat tube 160mm, and a stand over of about 83.5 or 33”.

 The bike has almost a complete Campagnolo “mixed years” group on it.
 Just the Shimano bar con shifters are a bit out of place.
 Cinelli bars and stem.
 Fir Tubular rims.
 No pedals.